-This year has been focused on qualitative exercises with our Junior doctor colleagues on feedback and appropriate escalation routes following the General Medical Council (GMC) survey results for 2023.
+This year has been focused on qualitative exercises with our Junior doctor colleagues on feedback and appropriate escalation routes following the GMC survey results for 2023.
 Good progress has been made and we are on track to improve across all areas highlighted in the GMC survey action plan.
-There was a new process introduced for elective placements at MKUH for University of Buckingham Medical School (UBMS) students whose original overseas placement has fallen through.
+There was a new process introduced for elective placements at MKUH for UBMS students whose original overseas placement has fallen through.
 Three students have applied so far this year.
-The Trust has trained more doctors as new examiners and recruited more examiners for the medical school exams than in any of the previous
+The Trust has trained more doctors as new examiners and recruited more examiners for the medical school exams than in any of the previous years.